-- Christ School students are permitted to leave campus on open weekends.
-Leaving campus is a privilege that is earned based on class and behavior. - ◆ Leave forms are accessed through On Campus under the Resource tab.
-They must be submitted by the student no later than 12:00 p.m. on the Thursday before the requested leave weekend. - ◆ A digital leave form must have parent approval via email by responding to the Student Life office to the submitted digital leave form the student completes through On Campus. - ◆ If a student will miss class, sports/activity, or any other school-related obligation during a leave, he must accurately complete those details when submitting his digital form through On Campus. - ♦ A student should do his absolute best to meet all obligations before beginning a leave.
-If a student fails to submit a digital leave form through On Campus on time or does not have emailed parent approval, the student may earn demerits for not meeting the deadline, or may not be allowed to take the leave.
-That decision is at the discretion of the Student Life Office, the Dean of Students.

-- ♦ Once all leaves have been submitted by the 12:00 p.m. deadline on Thursdays, and parents have approved their son's leave, the Student Life office will give final approval.
-The student will get a confirmation email notifying him their leave has been approved. - If a student is granted a leave request, the school assumes that the student is taking the leave unless informed otherwise.
+- ◆ A digital leave form must have parent approval before the student departs from campus. - ♦ If a student will miss class, sports/activity, or any other school-related obligation during a leave, he must accurately complete those details when submitting his digital form through Orah.
+A student should do his absolute best to meet all obligations before beginning a leave.
+When students return to campus during the school day, they should stop by Mrs. Murphy's office to check in. - ◆ If a student fails to submit a digital leave form through Orah on time or does not have emailed parent approval, the student may earn demerits for not meeting the deadline, or may not be allowed to take the leave.
+That decision is at the discretion of the Student Life Office, the Dean of Students. - ◆ Once all leaves have been submitted by the 12:00 p.m. deadline on Fridays, and parents have approved their son's leave, the Student Life office will give final approval.
+The student will get a confirmation email notifying him their leave has been approved. - ◆ If a student is granted a leave request, the school assumes that the student is taking the leave unless informed otherwise.
+Should a student need to return to campus at any point during a weekend leave, they must notify the AOD when they return and when they depart.

 Please note: Leaves are granted only on "open weekends."
 Please refer to the school calendar for "Christ School Weekend" dates.
-Students must remain on campus and not take a weekend leave for these scheduled six weekends.
+Students must remain on campus and not take a weekend leave for these scheduled weekends.